How to Tie a Coffee Black RubberLegs Stonefly Fly – Step By Step Guide

-The variations I have shown here, in my opinion, elevate this fly above the dirty flies such as the Squirmy Wormy or Mop flies.
-While maintaining the classic variegated chenille and flexi legs I trim the abdomen and add some Loon UV Fly finish to create a nice profile and separation of the abdomen and thorax.
-In addition, These versions show a bead and hid 15 wraps of .015 lead wire for weight while the U106 bent hook creates a nice illusion of movement
+You may love this fly you may not.
+Regardless it turns fish and puts them in the net.
+Some say you can’t polish a turd but the Myth Busters proved that you can!
+The variations I have shown here, in my opinion, enhance this fly.
+It stands above the dirty flies such as the Squirmy Wormy or Mop flies.
+I maintain the classic variegated chenille and flexi legs.
+Then, I trim the abdomen and add some Loon UV Fly finish.
+This creates a nice profile and separation of the abdomen and thorax.
+In addition, these versions show a bead and hid 15 wraps of .015 lead wire for weight while the U106 bent hook creates a nice illusion of movement.
+Unlike the previous post, I showed a fly that is complex and hard for me to tie on.
+The Biot Wire Stonefly Nymph is challenging.
+This pattern sees a lot of water and fish.

 Step By Step Fly Fish Food Coffee Black Variation: